kitmonisit/geec-esp8266/README.md

     compiler.c.elf.libs=-lm -lgcc -lhal -lphy -lpp -lnet80211 -lwpa -lcrypto -lmain -lwps -laxtls -lsmartconfig -lmesh -lwpa2 {build.lwip_lib} -lstdc++ -lsodium

     compiler.cpp.flags=-c {compiler.warning_flags} -Os -g -mlongcalls -mtext-section-literals -fno-exceptions -fno-rtti -falign-functions=4 -std=c++11 -MMD -ffunction-sections -fdata-sections

+## Linker script

+You will need a customized linker script, here provided as [ld/eagle.app.v6.common.ld](ld/eagle.app.v6.common.ld).
+In `tools/sdk/ld`, replace `eagle.app.v6.common.ld` with the file of the same name in this repository.

+This custom linker script is necessary so that [libsodium/libsodium.a](libsodium/libsodium.a) is stored in flash memory and not in RAM.